-- Data migration, means effort and costs involved.
-Risk is high that some issue occurs which results in extra development work.
+- Data migration means the effort and costs involved.
+The risk is high that some issue occurs which results in extra development work.

 - Not an upgrade but a new system, ie not just another upgrading of Magento-version but a re-launch from scratch.
 There are hence the “direct costs” for setting this up, but since the change is actually taking place many merchants also take the opportunity to upgrade design and other features, which in total will increase the scope and consequently the budget further.

 - Lack of available extensions, there has been a kind of “chicken and egg”-problem with few merchants on M2 resulting in limited interest to develop extensions.
-Hence, the number of popular critical extensions are missing and instead the merchant has to rely upon more expensive customized solutions.
+Hence, the number of popular critical extensions is missing, and instead, the merchant has to rely upon more expensive customized solutions.
 The number of M2 extensions on the Magento Marketplace is however increasing slowly but surely.

-- Limited number of skilled developers, as majority of the merchants are still on Magento 1, many developers still lack adequate experience and knowledge of Magento 2.
+- A limited number of skilled developers, as a majority of the merchants are still on Magento 1, many developers still lack adequate experience and knowledge of Magento 2.

-- Instability, was especially seen in the infancy of Magento 2.
-According to our own experience as almost all of our M2 customers are on 2.1 now, it is more stable, but still some unexpected issues may appear during the development.
-However, comparing to the first release, it is about 80% better in terms of stability.
+- Instability was especially seen in the infancy of Magento 2.
+According to our own experience as almost all of our M2 customers are on 2.1 now, it is more stable, but still, some unexpected issues may appear during the development.
+However, compared to the first release, it is about 80% better in terms of stability.

 After going through the pros and cons for Magento 2, the beginning of the “new era” was indeed a rocky one with many shortcomings.
 But with the latest version of 2.1, although still some steps behind ideal, the new Magento is getting closer to its full potential.

 A relevant concern among our clients is if M1 and the crucial support by the development community will disappear.
-Answer to that is most likely not, and for sure not in the next couple of years.
-There are just too many small and medium sized e-commerce companies out there that for whatever reason will stay on with Magento 1 for long time.
-And as long as there are a critical mass of users, there should be a critical mass of developers.
+The answer to that is most likely not, and for sure not in the next couple of years.
+There are just too many small and medium-sized e-commerce companies out there that for whatever reason will stay on with Magento 1 for a long time.
+And as long as there is a critical mass of users, there should be a critical mass of developers.

-So what is then the answer on the million dollar question — should you go for Magento 2 or not?
-Our answer on that is it depends subject to what kind of merchant you are… there are many factors involved that need to be considered, such as what version the client is on today, are there feature upgrades in the pipeline, how does the webstore perform today, can client wait a year, etc etc. Yet, we are confident to say that we today vs. only six months ago advise a substantially larger share of our current and new clients that M2 is the best choice going forward.
+So what is then the answer to the million-dollar question — should you go for Magento 2 or not?
+Our answer on that is it depends subject to what kind of merchant you are… there are many factors involved that need to be considered, such as what version the client is on today, are there feature upgrades in the pipeline, how does the website perform today, can client wait a year, etc etc. Yet, we are confident to say that we today vs. only six months ago advise a substantially larger share of our current and new clients that M2 is the best choice going forward.

-Is it painful to migrate to to Magento 2.X?
+Is it painful to migrate to Magento 2.X?

-There is a clear roadmap for the process, however you have take into consideration that the theme and code customizations won’t be transferable.
-As mentioned earlier, that means that some parts if your site will have be redone on Magento 2, so this will require an extra investment.
+There is a clear roadmap for the process, however, you have to take into consideration that the theme and code customizations won’t be transferable.
+As mentioned earlier, that means that some parts of your site will have to be redone on Magento 2, so this will require an extra investment.

 Scandiweb is prepared to work with Magento 2